Presidency of Ma Ying-jeou: Economic issues

 One of Ma's promises as presidential candidate was called the "633 Plan", which promised economic growth rate of 6%, unemployment rate of less than 3%, and per capita income of more than US$30,000.
 At the time, the high unemployment rate (~4.06% in July) and consumer price index three months after Ma's inauguration were unprecedented, having not been seen in 28 years.

 The economic downturn caused about 2,000 companies in Taiwan to go bankrupt in the six months following Ma's inauguration, according to a governmental commercial office in Taipei.
 The Taiwan Stock Exchange also fell to two-year lows in September 2008.

 On 11 September 2008, Ma's cabinet unveiled a $5.6-billion USD ($180-billion TWD) economic stimulus package.
 Among the items of the package were infrastructure projects, economic incentives to small businesses, and other tax cuts.
 Stock transaction taxes were also halved for the next six months.
 Taiwan's economy was projected to grow 4.3% in 2008, down from 5.7 in 2007, according to Fitch Ratings.

 Although an economic stimulus plan was introduced, Taiwan stocks still closed lower on 11 September 2008.
-The Financial Times describes Taiwan's economic downturn as results from "downward pressure driven by global factors."
+The Financial Times describes Taiwan's economic downturn as results from "downward pressure driven by global factors".
 Analysts also point out that, "during its first 100 days in office, the government has made a series of bold steps to deregulate economic Cross-Strait ties.
 But as these policies coincided with the global downturn and foreign investors had already bought Taiwan stocks heavily before the election, betting on the reforms, the island's market has seen a sell-off worse than the regional average."
 Taiwan's government reported that the economy contracted 8.36 percent during the last three months of 2008.
 Taiwan's economy rebounded by growing 10% in 2010.
-A free trade agreement with China was signed in 2010 called the Economic Cooperation Framework Agreement (ECFA), which was accompanied by a debate and a protest.